Signed in as:

 filler@godaddy.com

-As a senior in junior high school from Madison junior high, in the valley, circa 1979, Mom, moved us out to the Palisades at 15 years old.
-There I was suddenly immersed into a whole new culture, the beach surf culture.
+In 1979 I was still in junior high—Madison Junior High in the Valley—when Mom moved us out to the Palisades.
+Suddenly, at the tender age of 15, I became immersed into a whole new culture, the beach surf culture.

-Since music was, and still is my passion, I found a home at the Music Bag, the OG music store in Pacific Palisades (now the Amazing Music store) as my first job of employment.
-Safe, supportive, and a loving wonderful environment at such a young age Patrick Hildebrand and Ray Sullivan and every music student, friend, even to this day, molded me into the huge hearted philanthropic businessman I am today.
+Since music was, and still is, my passion, I found a home at the Music Bag, the OG music store in Pacific Palisades (now the Amazing Music store) as my first job.
+It was a safe, supportive, and loving environment.
+Patrick Hildebrand and Ray Sullivan, friends to this day, and all the other music students I met, molded me into the big-hearted (or so my wife says 😊), philanthropic businessman I am today.

-Growing up in the Palisades makes me feel ever indebted to the most awesome community I’ve ever heard of and came from.
-This is my time to pay back.
+My memories of growing up in the Palisades make me feel ever indebted to this awesome community and this is my time to pay back.
 Out of the tears and out of the ashes, we are, and will continue to be, “Palisades Dolphin Strong.”

 As we witnessed the tragic events of the wildfires unfold, my heart began to sink.
 My initial reaction of shock and disbelief quickly turned to extreme sadness.

-Pacific Palisades is a place I grew up, attended junior high & high school, and formed many lasting memories and connections.
+Pacific Palisades is the place where I grew up, attended junior high & high school, and formed many lasting memories and connections.

 After a few days, I realized that thoughts & prayers would not be enough to impact our community to recover.
 So, we decided to take action and enroll Pali alumni to join forces and this is how PDS was created.